huntdatacenter/about/pages/en/organizations/index.md

                   <a href="https://about.hdc.ntnu.no/compliance/">
                     <v-img max-height="180px" src="/img/ISO_IEC_27001_WEO_27701_col.png" />
                   </a>
-                  Our information security management system (ISO 27001) add an exstensive list of security controls to protect your data and activities.
+                  Our information security management system (ISO 27001) adds an extensive list of security controls to protect your data and activities.
                 </v-col>
               </v-row>
             </v-card-text>